Fantastic OWASP Projects and where to find them!

 More details about the OWASP projects can be found here

-I plan to keep updating this list as I learn more about application security.
-If you come across any projects that you think should be on this list and that I should check out, please let me know on Twitter.
+I plan to keep updating this list as I learn more.
+If you come across any projects that you think should be on this list and that I should check out, please let me know.